 Terms of Service

 The most basic protection is the Terms of Service that all testers are subject to.
-This differs depending on the crowd they come from, we currently use two main crowd providers, and all your testers are subject to one of these:
+This differs depending on the crowd they came from.
+We have used two main crowd providers to recruit testers in the past, and all testers are subject to either one of these:

 It is your responsibility to ensure that all data provided to testers that is or may be personally identifying is sanitized correctly.

 Good Staging and QA environments mirror Production environments as closely as possible.
 (If this sounds scary to you, our CTO's blog post on Optimal Environment Setup is well worth a read).
 Part of that is ensuring you have realistic data that is similar to what's on Production.
 Credit card numbers, personal email addresses, phone numbers and like should all be obscured.
+It goes without saying that you should not give testers access to shared logins for critical parts of your application.
 Since this date is stored in your database, we can't help you with the implementation of this, although we can share our best practices.